 Couples who participate in this study receive quarterly newsletters that contain updates about TAPP, adoption-related news and research, and information about adoption-related events.
-For a copy of our most recent newsletters, see: Newsletter #38 Fall 2015 TAPP and Newsletter #36 Spring 2015.
+For some of our most recent newsletters, see: Newsletter #38 Fall 2015 TAPP and Newsletter #36 Spring 2015.

 “I want to say again how grateful we are to participate in your ongoing work.
 We feel that your surveys and interviews helped to center and ground our thoughts about how we were growing our family and each other during our adoption journey.
 Your work has made us more thoughtful, sensitive, and loving parents.”–TAPP Participant